 5. Enter Google-specific information into Share911

-Now we need to make the IDP Metadata file that you downloaded from Google publicly available and tell Share911 where to find it.
+Now we need to add the contents of IdP Metadata file that you downloaded from Google to the Share911 side.
 Share911 uses this metadata to securely make SAML requests.

-Now our setup is complete in both Google and Share911 so we can check the Enable integration? switch to turn on SSO.
+Now our setup is complete in both Google and Share911 so we can check the Enable integration? checkbox at the top to turn on SSO.

 6. Ensure Registration email domain is set properly in Share911